milkcircle/milkcircle.github.io/about.md

 This site
 ===
-The name of this site is drawn from Rudyard Kipling’s [poem](http://www.kiplingsociety.co.uk/poems_serving.htm) about curiosity and youth.
 This is where I deposit my thoughts and write about things that interest me.
+Topics include math, statistics, computer science, medicine, poetry, and more.

 *Err
 and err